nancyshrestha04/8Weeks-SQL-Challenge/Case Study 1-Danny's Diner/Answers.md

 - Customer A ordered _sushi_ and _curry_ just before becoming a member while Customer B ordered _sushi_.
 ***

-8. What is the total items and amount spent for each member before they became a member?
+8. What is the total item and amount spent for each member before they became a member?
 ````sql
 SELECT		s.customer_id,  Count(m.product_name) as unique_items,
                 sum(m.price) as total_spent